 Just think about your clothes.
 Consider what percentage is actually made of plastic such as acrylic or nylon.
 Tights, fleeces, hats, gloves, knits, blankets, rugs, curtains.

 All of this 'plasticness' is a concern.
-But just here, right now, this being a foody website, I just want to concentrate on food packaging and packaging around kitchen equipment.
+But just here, right now, this being a foody website, let's just talk about food packaging and packaging around kitchen equipment.
 Some of it is unnecessary.
 Most of it is excessive in the extreme.

 I can remember in the 1960's and beyond, every household had one small metal waste bin in their back garden.
-This tiny bin was big enough to hold the weeks waste with room to spare
+This tiny bin was big enough to hold the weeks waste of one family with room to spare, mostly because we had very little food packaging.

-So what has happened that we now need these huge bins on wheels?
+So what has happened that we now need these huge (plastic!) bins on wheels?
 It is unfair that we the consumers usually get the blame.
-We are blamed for not recycling enough, but really the fault is with the retailers and manufacturers.
+We are blamed for producing too much waste and not recycling enough, but really the fault is with the retailers and manufacturers.

 Shopping used to be done daily with a re-usable shopping bag at local shops.
 You would go to the green grocer with the bag and he would put newspaper in the bottom of it and pour in your potatoes loose straight from the weighing scales and on to the paper.
 Everything else would be given you in paper bags.
 Mushrooms came in little punnets made of slithers of wood.
 Some local greengrocers would come once a week with your veg in a cardboard box.
 (Not halfway across the country as happens now with veg box deliveries) This box, if it wasn't burnt for fuel on the living room fire would rot in the ground.